 Cracking the Davinci Resolve Studio 18.5 and 19.0 license check by patching a single bit

-NOTE: This blog was written for 18.5, but it also applies for 18.6 and 19.0 with some minor changes.
-See conclusions for patch scripts.
+NOTE: This blog was written for 18.5, but it also applies for 18.6 and 19 with some minor changes.
+See patches for patch scripts.

 So I was trying out Davinci Resolve on Linux, and no matter how hard I tried to make it work, it wouldn’t display my OBS recorded videos.